-In 2014-15, the Australian Government committed AUD 2.44 billion to investments in programs where gender equality is a principal or significant objective (representing 54% of DFAT's aid investments by value across all sectors).
-However, investments with a specific (primary) focus on gender equality made up only 5% of this 54%.
-16
+In 2015-16, according to the Performance of Australian Aid Report, Australia spend \$2.02 billion on investments that targeted gender equality as a principal or significant objective, equating to 55 percent of total aid expenditure screened against the marker.
+However, investments with a specific (principal) focus on gender equality made up only 6% of this 55%.16

 How does this compare with other donors?
-Information from the OECD DAC for financial year 2012-13 shows that Australia identified USD 225 million as supporting gender equality as a principal objective and USD 1,658 million allocated to activities supporting gender equality as a significant objective.
+Information from the OECD DAC for 2014-1517 shows that Australia identified USD 175 million as supporting gender equality as a principal objective and USD 1,423 million allocated to activities supporting gender equality as a significant objective.
 In comparison to other donors, Australia has a high proportion of aid focussed on gender equality as a significant objective but does not compare as well on activities supporting gender equality as a principal objective.
 Australia also has quite a high proportion of activities that have not been screened against the gender marker.
 This may artificially inflate the percentage of gender-equality focussed aid, which is calculated as a percentage of screened aid.

 Importantly, for investments where gender equality is a significant objective, it is currently impossible to know how much is actually spent on specific action to promote gender equality and address barriers to women's economic empowerment.
-What the reported figures tell us is that projects worth USD 1,658 million had gender equality as an important but secondary objective.
+What the reported figures tell us is that projects worth USD 1,423 million had gender equality as an important but secondary objective.
 It does not provide any information about what was spent on specific activities to integrate gender equality.
 Improving the ability to track and report how much is spent, where, to promote gender equality is crucial to assessing effectiveness.